U.S. economists win Nobel for applying match-making

 MATCHING MARKETS, SAVING LIVES

-Roth, who was sleeping when Stockholm telephoned and missed the first call to inform him of his prize, described his work as studying "courtship" of many kinds.
+Roth, who was sleeping when Stockholm came on the phone and missed the first call to inform him of his prize, described his work as studying "courtship" of many kinds.

 "You can't just have what you want; you also have to do some courtship and there is courtship on both sides and we study the marketplace processes by which those types of courtship are resolved."